In terms of how they get paid, NASCAR drivers are different from athletes in team sports.

 One of the greatest NASCAR drivers of all time, Jimmie Johnson has seven Cup Series championships and 83 career victories.

 Known as “Seven-Time” for his record-tying seven championships, Johnson dominated NASCAR for most of the 2000s.
-Although he is semi-retired, he still drives occasionally for Chip Ganassi Racing and will participate in the IndyCar Series.
+Although he is semi-retired, he still drives occasionally for Chip Ganassi Racing and is participating in 2022 IndyCar Series.

 The son of former champion and NASCAR legend Bill Elliott, Chase first made his name by winning a Nationwide Series championship as a rookie in 2014.

 But off the track, Wallace’s accomplishments rank with the best in the sport.
-The 27-year-old is the only African American in NASCAR, and he was at the forefront of helping the racing circuit confront racism.
+The 28-year-old is the only Black driver in NASCAR, and he was at the forefront of helping the racing circuit confront racism.
 Wallace drove a car with a special paint scheme to honor Black Lives Matter, and his fellow NASCAR drivers walked with him in solidarity after a noose was found in his garage.

 Wallace now drives for a team owned by NBA legend Michael Jordan.